HectorRicardo/simple-music-app/README.md

 The answer is that you just need to provide them with the `MediaBrowserService` fully qualified class name.
-You also need to do some additional setup (which we'll cover later), but the fully qualified class name is enough for discoverability purposes.
+You also need to do some additional setup (which we'll cover later), but for discoverability purposes, the fully qualified class name is enough.

 ## Player State